ku-nlp/KWDLC/README.md

 to which various relations are annotated.
 A basic phrase consists of one content word and zero or more function words.
 Therefore, it is equivalent to a bunsetsu or a part of a bunsetsu.
-In this line, the first numeral means the ID of this basic phrase, and the second numeral means the ID of its depending head.
+In this line, the first numeral numeral means the ID of its depending head.
 The subsequent alphabet is defined in the same way as bunsetsu.
 The remaining part of this line includes the annotations of named entity and various relations.